covid-19-net/covid-19-community/README.md

 3. Run a query by pasting an example query (see below) or our own query into the search box.

 ### Full-text Query
-The Knowledge Graph can be searched by `locations` (geographic locations and cruise ship names) and `bioentities` (proteins, genes, strains, organisms) using a full-text search.
+The KG can be searched by `locations` (geographic locations and cruise ship names) and `bioentities` (proteins, genes, strains, organisms) using a full-text search.
 The results contain exact and approximate matches.

 #### Example full-text query: find spike proteins
 ***Query:***